HMS Chatham (1911): Construction and career

 On 30 October Chatham found Königsberg and the supply ship Somali up the Rufiji River, but owing to the shallowness of the river delta, could not closely approach the two German ships.
 On 7 November Chatham hit Somali with a shell, causing a fire that destroyed the supply ship, while on 10 November the British scuttled the collier Newbridge in the main channel of the Delta, blocking Königsberg from escaping to sea.
 Chatham left East African waters on 2 January 1915 for the Mediterranean.

 From May 1915 Chatham supported the Allied landings at Gallipoli.
 On 12–13 July 1915 she provided gunfire support to an attack along the Achi Baba Nullah dry water course on Cape Helles, and on 6–7 August took part in the Landing at Suvla Bay, acting as the flagship of Rear-Admiral John de Robeck, in command of Naval Forces during the operation.
-On 20 December Chatham acted as the flagship for Admiral Weymss during the evacuation from Sulva Bay and Anzac Cove.
+On 20 December Chatham acted as the flagship for Admiral Weymss during the evacuation from Suvla Bay and Anzac Cove.